-The main missions of the aircraft, in addition to basic and advanced pilot training, are border patrol and counter-insurgency operations.
+In addition to basic and advanced pilot training, the main missions of the aircraft are border patrol and counter-insurgency operations.

-Super Tucano ALX light attack aircraft
+Super Tucano ALX light attack aircraft development

-In 1995, Embraer was awarded a contract to develop a variant of the Super Tucano, known as the ALX or light attack aircraft, for the Brazilian Air Force (FAB).
-One of the main missions of the aircraft is border patrol under the sistema de vigilancia da Amazonia (SIVAM) programme and so the ALX was optimised for the environmental conditions of the Brazilian Amazon.
+Embraer was awarded a contract in 1995 to develop a variant of the Super Tucano, known as the ALX or light attack aircraft, for the Brazilian Air Force (FAB).
+One of the main missions of the aircraft is border patrol under the Sistema de Vigilancia da Amazonia (SIVAM) programme and so the ALX was optimised for the environmental conditions of the Brazilian Amazon.
 The first production aircraft was completed in 1999.

 EMB-314 Super Tucano orders and deliveries

 In April 2008, the Chilean Air Force selected the EMB-314 Super Tucano, with a requirement for 12 aircraft.
 A contract for the 12 aircraft was signed in August 2008.
-Embraer delivered first four of the 12 aircraft to Chilean Air Force on 23 December 2009.
-The Dominican Republic placed a contract for eight Super Tucano aircraft in late 2008
+Embraer delivered first four of the 12 aircraft to the Chilean Air Force on 23 December 2009.
+The Dominican Republic placed a contract for eight Super Tucano aircraft in late 2008.